Xilinx/imagebuilder/README.md

 - DOM0_RAMDISK specifies the Dom0 ramdisk to use.
 Note that it should be a regular ramdisk cpio.gz file, not a u-boot binary.

+- DOM0_VIOMMU specifies whether to enable support for virtual IOMMU for dom0 or not.
+If set to 1 - enable, 0 - disable (default case).

 - NUM_DT_OVERLAY specifies the number of host device tree overlays to be added at boot time in u-boot